 launch it.
 If this occurs, save the model and relaunch MATLAB® with the command line option

-To add a new interface definition, click the icon.
-Name the interface.
+To add a new data interface definition, click the icon.
+Name the data interface

-To add an element to the interface, click the icon.
-Interface and element names must be valid variable names.
+To add a data element to the data interface, click the icon.
+Data interface and data element names must be valid MATLAB variable names.

-You can delete interfaces and elements in the Interface Editor using the button.
+You can delete data interfaces and data elements in the Interface Editor using the button.

 You can view and edit the properties of an element in the Property Inspector.
-Right-click the interface element and select Inspect Properties.
-For interfaces, use the Property Inspector to apply stereotypes.
+Right-click the data element and select Inspect Properties.
+For data interfaces, use the Property Inspector to apply stereotypes.

-For a comparative view, you can edit interface element properties from the Interface Editor columns.
+For a comparative view, you can edit data element properties from the relevant Interface Editor columns.

-A nested interface contains another interface.
-Create a nested interface by assigning an interface as the type of an interface element.
-For information about the corresponding bus objects, see Nest Bus Objects Using the Bus Editor.
+A nested interface contains another data interface.
+Create a nested data interface by assigning a data interface as the type of a data element.
+For information about the corresponding buses, see Create Bus Objects Using Type Editor.